rlisahuang/rlisahuang.github.io/_pages/about.md

   - /home/
   - /home.html
 ---
 My name is Ruanqianqian Huang, aka Lisa or Qianqian.
-I'm excited by programming languages (PL), human-computer interaction (HCI), cognitive science, weightlifting, and classical music.
+I'm excited by programming languages (PL), human-computer interaction (HCI), and cognitive science.

 I'm a PhD student studying Computer Science at UC San Diego in the [Programming Systems Group](http://cseweb.ucsd.edu/groups/progsys/) advised by [Sorin Lerner](http://cseweb.ucsd.edu/~lerner/).
 Before coming to UCSD, I obtained my B.A. in Computer Science and Cognitive & Linguistic Sciences from [Wellesley College](https://www.wellesley.edu) near Boston, MA, where I worked extensively with [Franklyn Turbak](https://cs.wellesley.edu/~fturbak/) on PL and HCI.

+See [Fun](/fun/) for my life outside of computer science.
 <!-- where I worked extensively with [Franklyn Turbak](https://cs.wellesley.edu/~fturbak/) on designing a textual representation for the block-based MIT App Inventor. -->

 <!-- My academic interests lie in the intersection of programming languages and human-computer interaction, include programming language design, error reporting and handling, and human-(programming) language interaction. -->